zzolo/tables/README.md

     * `--db="sqlite://./my-new-db.sql"`
     * `--db="mysql://username:password@localhost/my-database"`
     * `--db="postgres://username:@localhost:1234/my-database"`
+* `--key`: Creates a unique key from columns if the models options in config is not provided.
+This is a **suggested option** as it allows for data to be updated as opposed to being added to.
+You can use a comma-delimited list of columns for a multi-column key, like "column 1,other,thing".
+Do note that this option only works if not manually defining the model, specifically in a config file.
+* `--table-name`: Specify name of table importing into.
+By default, Tables uses the file name.
+Do note that this option only works if not manually defining the model, specifically in a config file.
 * `--silent`: No output except errors.
 * `--data`: Path to data file for resuming streams.
 Defaults to ~/.tables-data.
-* `--id`: ID to use for resuming stream; if an input file is provided, the filename is used.
+* `--id`: ID to use for resuming stream; if an input file is provided, the filename is used by default.
 * `--restart`: Restart any resuming as well as remove existing data and tables.  **WARNING: DELETES DATA**  Use this is you don't have a unique key defined or if your model has changed.
 * `--batch-size`: Numbers of rows to import at once.
 Default is 1000.
 Use lower or higher numbers depending the database and how it is configured.
 * `--type`: Force type of parsing.
 This is determined from filename and defaults to `csv`.
 Valid values are `csv`, `tsv`, `json`, `ndjson`, `html`, or `custom`.